Make sure it’s really broken before starting garbage disposal installation

 If you have a dishwasher, the first thing you should do after removing the disposal from the box is to punch out the knockout with a hammer and a screwdriver.
 Fish out the knockout by reaching down inside the disposal.
 You don’t want this plastic disc to be the first thing that the disposal tries to grind up!

 This is also the best time to add the cord and plug to your disposal.
-It’s really awkward to add these after the disposal is installed.
+It’s really awkward to add these after you have completed this how to install a garbage disposal project.

 Figure A: Figure it out first